charleennewland/blog/kaizen_workshop_2.md

 - Motion - unnecessary movement by people or movement that does not add value to the product or service;
 - Extra-processing - an activity that is not required to produce the product or service.

-Now that we've covered the theoretical background, let's look at the practical steps required to create a VSM.
-We'll use a call center as an example.
+Now that we've covered the theoretical background, let's look at the practical steps required to create a VSM, using a call center as an example.

 As the needs of the customers of this call center have developed, the kaizen team recognizes the need to improve and elevate the services.